nt246/NTRES-6100-data-science/assignments/Assignment_2.md

 ------------------------------------------------------------------------

-## Task 3: Invite Katie (our grader) as a collaborator to allow grading
+## Task 3: Invite Nicolas as a collaborator to allow grading

 Your repo is now ready.
 Since you made it private, only you can see it, so don’t worry about putting data and results up there.
 It will only be visible to people you explicitly invite as collaborators.

-To show us that you have completed the assignment, you will therefore need to add Katie as a collaborator temporarily.
+To show us that you have completed the assignment, you will therefore need to add Nicolas as a collaborator temporarily.
 Once he has had a chance to review your setup, you can revoke his collaborator privileges so he won’t have continued access.

-To give Katie access:
+To give Nicolas access:

 - Click on the “Settings” tab

-- Click on “Collaborators” from the menu on the left
+- Click on “Manage access” from the menu on the left

-- Click on the green button labeled **Add people** (note that you may be prompted to enter your **GitHub** password)
+- Click on the green button labeled **Invite a collaborator** (note that you may be prompted to enter your **GitHub** password)

-- In the search box that appears, type `kld93` and select Katie Duggan’s name/username
+- In the search box that appears, type `nicolas931010` and select Nicolas’ name/username

-- Click on the green button that says **Add kld93 to this repository**
+- Click on the green button that says **Add nicolas931010 to this repository**

 <br>